Blond Angel case: Racial background of the "Blond Angel" image

-Reawakening prejudice against Romani children-stealers
+Reawakening prejudice against Romani child kidnappers

 Enfant enlevée par des nomades, illustration published in a supplement of Le Petit Journal, 1902.

 The "anomaly" constituted by the girl's blond hair was, in the words of Daniel Bonvoisin, "exorcised" by another cliché, that of the child-stealing Romani.
-On the Atlantico website, Emanuela Ignatoiu-Sora, who worked at the University of Florence on the legal protection of the Romani, pointed out that this prejudice has long been part of European fantasies.
-As Isabelle Ligner has explained, it was widespread in the nineteenth and early twentieth centuries, when it was also propagated by the press in a context of repression of "nomadic" populations, considered an integral part of the "dangerous classes".
-"Don't dawdle in the street, or the flying camps will take you away", was still heard in the provincial France of the 1970s.
+Writing for Atlantico, Emanuela Ignatoiu-Sora, who worked at the University of Florence on the legal protection of the Romani, pointed out that this prejudice has long been part of European fantasies.
+As Isabelle Ligner has explained, it was widespread in the 19th and early 20th centuries, when it was also propagated by the press in a context of repression of "nomadic" populations, considered an integral part of the "dangerous classes".
+"Don't dawdle in the street, or the flying camps will take you away", was still heard in provincial France as late as the 1970s.

-Emanuela Ignatoiu-Sora contrasted this prejudice with the one that accused Jews of killing Christian children to obtain human blood for Easter.
-She deplored the fact that, at a time when all Romani were increasingly criminalized, the media were fuelling this process by feeding stereotypes.
-Yet, she highlighted, according to the anthropologists who have studied them, for the Romani, the family is one of their cardinal values, and the child a vital element; classically, Romani parents are keen to pass on their trade to boys and to marry off girls a little earlier than the European average, although this is not true of all communities.
-She concludes: "All these issues of criminalization, of media-fueled stereotypes, ultimately point to the economic problems and solutions that some of the Romani resort to in order to make a living".
+Ignatoiu-Sora contrasted this prejudice with the prejudice that accused Jews of killing Christian children to obtain human blood for Easter.
+She deplored the fact that, at a time when all Romani were increasingly criminalised, the media were fuelling this process by feeding stereotypes.
+Yet, she highlighted, according to the anthropologists who have studied them, for the Romani, family is one of their cardinal values, and children a vital element; traditionally, Romani families are keen to pass on their trade to boys and to marry off girls earlier than the European average, although this is not true of all communities.
+She concludes: "All these issues of criminalisation, of media-fuelled stereotypes, ultimately point to the economic problems and solutions that some of the Romani resort to in order to make a living".

-In The Guardian, Romani specialist Thomas Acton asserted that there are no proven cases of children being abducted by Travellers.
-Anthropologists Marc Bordigoni and Leonardo Piasere pointed out in Libération that, in this case, the practice of child abduction by the Romani, developed in literature by Cervantes with the character of La Petite Gitane, once again proves to be a legend, as it has been for the last century in all cases for which there are records.
+Romani specialist Thomas Acton, writing for The Guardian, asserted that there are no proven cases of children being abducted by the Traveller community.
+Anthropologists Marc Bordigoni and Leonardo Piasere pointed out in Libération that, in this case, the practice of child abduction by the Romani, developed in literature by Cervantes with the character of La Petite Gitane, once again proves to be a myth, as it has been for the last century in all cases for which there are records.
 For them, entrusting one's child to others, whether relatives, allies or strangers, as Maria's biological parents did, is a constant in the history of all populations known to ethnologists, in Europe or elsewhere.
 According to Isabelle Ligner, in the Romani's broad conception of the family, a child can easily be entrusted informally to an uncle or "ally" of his or her biological parents, and it is common for the same couple to raise both numerous biological children and one or more children through informal adoptions.
-For its part, the CEDR insists on the exceptional nature of Maria's case: while it may happen that children are raised within the extended family, for example by grandparents, it is rare for them to be raised completely outside their biological family.
+For its part, the CEDR insists on the exceptional nature of Maria's case - while it may happen that children are raised within the extended family, for example by grandparents, it is rare for them to be raised completely outside their biological family.